IsmaelMiranda11/airbnb_rio_de_janeiro/README.md

 But, in resume:
 1. Yes, there's a tendency and it is related with big events on the city
 2. Yes again.
 Nationals has a kind of different taste for the city
-3. Something obvious was find: whole place is expensive.
+3. Something obvious was found: whole place is expensive.

 ## Licensing, Authors, and Acknowledgements<a name="lic"></a>